wardflame/CS_Shopping_Demo/README.md

 - [x] Function that presents the sellable items in the console for the player to buy from
 - [x] Basket that holds items that the player chose but not yet bought
 - [x] Function that adds the price of all items in basket and checks if the players has enough money
-- [ ] if yes then the money is paid and items can be transferred to the player
+- [ ] if yes then the money is paid and items can be transferred to the player [IMPLEMENTING]
 - [x] if no the player should be presented with the information (missing money and how much) and allowed to reset the basket to start over

 ### Player class ###